Mboalab/From-invisible-to-citizens-Apparent-Age-for-Primary-School-children-without-birth-certificates/README.md

 To remedy this situation which has reached the alert level, it is urgent to propose a simplified and open system for determining Apparent Age to turn invisible kids to visible ones based on available Data and Machine Learning techniques.

-**The aim of this project is to develop a hybrid diagnosis method combining deep Learning algorithms and Digital microscopy of stained specimens for diagnosis of cancers, breast cancer in particular.**
+**The aim of this project is to develop a solution that will reduce the birth certificate delivery process.**

 ## Contributing